 ACEP continues to support and inform physician mental health legislation in Congress.
-Emergency physicians strongly support the Dr. Lorna Breen Health Care Provider Protection Act, which has been introduced in the House and Senate.
+Emergency physicians strongly support the Dr. Lorna Breen Health Care Provider Protection Act.
 This bill is named for the emergency physician tragically lost to suicide in April 2020.
 Key features of this bill include:

 - Major steps to reduce and prevent suicide and burnout by creating behavioral health and well-being training programs.

 - Support for a national campaign to encourage health care professionals to seek support and treatment.

 - A federal study into health care professional mental health and burnout.